IgniteUI/igniteui-docfx/en/components/treegrid.md

 > [!NOTE]
 > Each row can have only one tree cell, but it can have multiple (or none) ordinary cells.

+#### Initial Expand Depth

+Initially the tree grid will expand all node levels and show them.
+This behavior can be configured using the [`expandedLevels`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#expandedlevels) property.
+By default its value is `Infinity` which means all node levels will be expanded.
+You may control the initial expanded levels by setting this property to a numeric value.
+For example `0` will show only root level nodes, `1` will show root level nodes and their child nodes and so on...

 #### Child collection
 When we are using the **child collection** option, every data object contains a child collection, that is populated with items of the same type as the parent data object.
 This way every record in our tree grid will have a direct reference to any of its children.
 In this case the [`data`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#data) property of our tree grid that contains the original data source will be a hierarchically defined collection.